Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Jamaica and from Milan.
+I'm losing my edge to the kids from Madagascar and from Manila.

 But I was there.